cloud-gov/cg-site/content/docs/apps/experimental/private-egress.md

 title: Communicating with private external services
 ---

-You can set up all, or just a subset, of your applications to be able to communicate privately and securely with external services in your agency infrastructure or with other cloud providers.
+You can set up all or a subset of your applications to communicate privately and securely with external services, including services hosted in your agency infrastructure or with other cloud providers.

+By default, cloud.gov runs your application instances on a pool of hosts shared by all cloud.gov customers.
+Application instances run in containers that isolate them from each other, but the hosts are all running in the same network segment.
+If you open your private external service network for access by cloud.gov applications, you will also permit network access by other cloud.gov customers.

+You can request that cloud.gov establish a dedicated set of hosts for your organization.
+Applications run by other cloud.gov customers will not run on these hosts.
+Your applications will still be accessible from the internet and can still connect to any of our offered internal services. cloud.gov will work with you to give these dedicated hosts additional access to your private networks.

 ## How it works

-Normally, any application deployed to cloud.gov gets placed onto one, or in the case of multiple instances, many servers or cells.
-These cells are shared by all applications using containers for resource separation, allocation, and security.
-This also means they share the internal routes of egress and firewalling to offered services, like databases.

-cloud.gov has the ability to work with you to establish an isolated set of servers, or cells, where only your Organization can place applications that need access to services that you control on other networks.
-Your applications will still be accessible from the Internet and can still connect to any of our offered internal services, just like any other applications on the platform, but they will have additional access to services on your networks.
-These networks will be connected with a Virtual Private Network (VPN) using industry standard Internet Protocol Security (IPSec) protocol.
-We can work with you to establish the number of required isolated servers to handle your workload of applications that would need this type of access to your networks and services.
+cloud.gov will establish a dedicated pool of hosts for your cloud.gov applications sufficient to handle the workload you anticipate running there.
+This dedicated pool of hosts will be in a dedicated network segment.

+cloud.gov support will work with you to establish a Virtual Private Network (VPN) between the dedicated network segment and your network using the industry-standard Internet Protocol Security (IPSec) protocol.

-{{< diagrams id-prefix="colocated-diagram" >}}
+{{< diagrams id-prefix="network-diagram" >}}
 graph TB;
-  internet[Internet]
+  client[Client]

   subgraph cloud.gov
     router[Router]
-    subgraph Customer Isolation Segment
+    subgraph Dedicated Segment
       cg-vpn-endpoint[cloud.gov VPN Endpoint]
-      subgraph Isolated Cell
+      subgraph Dedicated Host
         isolated-app[Isolated Application]
       end
     end
     subgraph Shared Segment
-      subgraph Shared Cell
+      subgraph Shared Host
-        normal-app[Normal tenant application]
+        normal-app[Default Application]
       end
     end
     subgraph cloud.gov Services